Jurager/teams/README.md

 // Determine if a user has a given ability on certain model...
 $user->hasTeamAbility(object $team, string 'server:edit', object $server) : bool

-// Add an ability for user to action on certain model, if permission is not found, will create a new one
+// Add an ability for user to action on certain model, if not found, will create a new one
 $user->allowTeamAbility(object $team, string 'server:edit', object $server) : bool

 // Forbid an ability for user to action on certain model, used in case if global permission or role allowing this action